neuralcodinglab/HYPER/README.md

 ## The experiment

 Two participants were looking at images of faces while we recorded their brain responses in the MRI scanner.
 After that, we trained a model to reconstruct what the participants were seeing from their fMRI recordings **alone**.

-Results were ground-breaking:
 <br/>
 <br/>
 <br/>